Home » Blog » Asia » Thailand Travel Guide » What to Pack When Going to Thailand: 2 Week Packing List

 Here’s the ultimate Thailand packing list, so you know exactly what to bring to Thailand and also what you can leave safely at home.

-1. Thailand in general has a tropical and humid climate during most of the year with some colder periods.
+1. Thailand has a tropical and humid climate during most of the year with some colder periods.

 2. In the mountainous north, you’ll find cooler temperatures during November to February.
 Keep in mind that this is also peak tourist season and things will generally be a bit busier and booking ahead is recommended.

-3. The hot season in Thailand is from March to May, followed by the rain season from June to October.
-Expect the heaviest and most rainfall during this period, which vary across the country.
-The northern parts usually don’t see as much rain as the rest of the country.
+3. The hot season in Thailand is from March to May, followed by the rainy season from June to October.
+Expect the heaviest and most rainfall during this period, which varies across the country.
+The northern parts around Chiang Mai usually don’t see as much rain as the rest of the country.

 5. Rain and heavy storms occur on the west coast around Phuket from April through to October.
-The east coast with Koh Samui, Koh Phangan and Koh Tao gets most of its rainfalls between October and January.
+The east coast with Koh Samui, Koh Phangan, and Koh Tao gets most of its rainfall between October and January.

-Regardless of the region you’re visiting, if you plan to visit any of the temples, you want to be as conservative as possible.
+Regardless of the region you’re visiting, if you plan to visit any of the temples, you want to be more conservative, even if you’re not planning to enter any temples (which would be a shame).

 In general, good casual attire would be a t-shirt and shorts while avoiding sleeveless shirts or singlets for the guys and short skirts and summer dresses and tops that don’t show off cleavage, your bum or shoulders too much, like spaghetti strap shirts for the ladies and anything that is too revealing.